addyosmani/backbone-fundamentals/backbone-fundamentals.md

 }
 ```

-This example shows a very basic implementation of a mediator object with Backbone based objects that can trigger and subscribe to events.
+This example shows a very basic implementation of a mediator object with Backbone-based objects that can trigger and subscribe to events.
 I’ve often referred to this type of object as a “workflow” object in the past, but the truth is that it is a mediator.
-It is an object that handles the workflow between many other objects, aggregating the responsibility of that workflow knowledge in to a single object.
+It is an object that handles the workflow between many other objects, aggregating the responsibility of that workflow knowledge into a single object.
 The result is workflow that is easier to understand and maintain.

 #####Similarities And Differences

 There are, without a doubt, similarities between the event aggregator and mediator examples that I’ve shown here.
 The similarities boil down to two primary items: events and third-party objects.
 These differences are superficial at best, though.
-When we dig in to the intent of the pattern and see that the implementations can be dramatically different, the nature of the patterns become more apparent.
+When we dig into the intent of the pattern and see that the implementations can be dramatically different, the nature of the patterns become more apparent.

 ######Events